staczack/staczack/README.md

 <br />
 <br />

-I started in web development since November 2021 at Trybe, developing and implementing applications and solutions using a range of technologies and the JavaScript language.
+I started in web development since 2021, developing and implementing applications and solutions using a range of technologies and the JavaScript language.
 I'm currently studying back-end technologies.

 <br />